 When do I need an after market ignition system?

-Probably never.
-All of the aftermarket ignition companies claim you'll get more horsepower by using their ignition systems.
-I hate to burst bubbles here but the fact is, numerous independent dyno studies, including my own, have shown no gain what so ever.
-This includes points type distributors as well. if it's lighting the cylinders, then it's lighting the cylinders.
-If it's producing too weak of a spark, then you'll have misfire issues and will be dropping cylinders.
-Unless you have that problem, you don't "need" an aftermarket ignition system.
+The short answer to this is; probably never.
+All of the aftermarket ignition companies claim you'll get more horsepower by using their ignition system.
+I hate to burst bubbles here but the fact is; numerous independent dyno studies, including my own, have shown no gain what so ever.
+This includes points type distributors as well.
+If your ignition is lighting the cylinders, then it's lighting the cylinders.
+If it's producing too weak of a spark, then you'll have misfire issues and you'll be dropping cylinders.
+Unless you have that problem, ie: dropping cylinders, misfiring at high RPMs, etc, then you don't "need" an aftermarket ignition system.

 I can't even begin to tell you how many racers and street buffs I know who have small fortunes invested in their ignition systems when GM's stock HEI system would have done the same job... if not better, and a hell of a lot cheaper.